Cornell-MAE-UG/fa25-portfolio-MeghanGaffigan/_projects/2023-spaceship-design.md

-**Finally, I concluded 5 things that should have been done differently regarding the crashes:**
+**TLDR: Finally, I concluded 5 things that should have been done differently regarding the crashes:**
 1. **The FAA should not have been allowed to outsource the regulations to Boeing.
 They should have done the regulating themselves.**
 2. **MCAS should have been fully detailed and included in the manual to uphold public safety and welfare.**
 3. **Boeing or the FAA should have formally investigated and grounded the 737 Max planes after the first crash.**